 The Krazy Coupon Lady agrees.
 “People who spend money on unplanned purchases tend to buy more when there is music in the background,” she says.
 “Set up a speaker and a Spotify or Pandora playlist and you’re all set.”

 “This one step is often forgotten in the hustle of getting the garage sale ready,” according to The Savvy Couple.
-They advise having the following change available:
+They advise having the following amounts of change available:

 - 1 roll of quarters